 Protecting against data loss and unexpected downtime relies on a complete backup plan.
 So, how can you make sure what you need is available when you need it?

-This week on WorkSmart LIVE, we’re ‘backing up’ to the basics and discussing how to create a backup strategy that fits your needs and budget.
+Let’s go through the basics on how to create a backup strategy that fits your needs and budget.

 Here are a few tips for planning your backup strategy.